Learn from mistakes before you make them

 If you have a particularly high level of difficulty focusing, you will almost definitely hate this exercise much more than you’ll be able to handle with your beginner-level skill of relaxed attention.
 You can still make progress by being very strict about stopping whenever the sense of boredom or frustration gets too much to handle (and, again, err on the side of caution, you don’t have to prove anything to anyone here, nobody else knows what you’re doing and I’m not going to tell anyone)… but you might prefer to skip this step altogether and move on to the next one, remembering the general takeaways from this step about relaxed attention, how to deal with distractions, and so forth.
 You might even have an easier time with the next step than most other people, because step two is designed to be much more permissive about what happens inside your mind.

 If there are any other reasons you’re having trouble with this, please get in touch so I can (hopefully) provide pointers and also include them here with an update, so that others can benefit from the same insights.
+Same thing applies to all the other steps, of course.

 Step 2: try to take in all of the outside world at once